danigiron/devops-test-helloworld-aws/README.md

 ```
 deploy.py --env=prod --resource=database --action=delete
 ```
-> Note: When `--action=delete` the resource is ignored and allways remove all resources
+> Note: When `--action=delete` the resource is ignored and always remove all resources

 The next command do the following steps:

 ```
 deploy.py --env=prod --resource=deploy --action=create
 ```
-- Create .jar and tored in the S3 Bucket
+- Create .jar and stored in the S3 Bucket
 - Generate an AMI with the new .jar
-- Update stack with ELB, AutoScaling and LaunchConfiguration (In this step, the stack generate a new AutoScaling and LaunchConfiguration and do rollout 1 instance by 1 instance replacing the older instances)
+- Update stack with ELB, AutoScaling and LaunchConfiguration (In this step, the stack generates a new AutoScaling and LaunchConfiguration and do rollout 1 instance by 1 instance replacing the older instances)